dorkamotorka/ebpf-labs/labs/inspecting-ebpf-using-bpftool-43dfa319/index.md

 - **id**: Unique ID of the eBPF program.
 - **type**: Type of the eBPF program.
 - **name**: Name of the eBPF program, which is the function name from the source code.
 - **tag**: [SHA (Secure Hashing Algorithm)](https://en.wikipedia.org/wiki/Secure_Hash_Algorithms) sum of the program’s instructions, which can be used as another identifier for the program.
-The program ID can vary every time you load or unload the program, but the tag will remain the same.
+The program ID can change every time you load or unload the program, but the tag will remain the same.
 - **gpl_compatible**: Whether the program is defined with a GPL-compatible license, i.e., `char _license[] SEC("license") = "GPL";` in our kernel code.
 - **loaded_at**: [Unix timestamp](https://en.wikipedia.org/wiki/Unix_time) showing when the program was loaded.
 - **uid**: User that loaded the eBPF program.
 In this case, it is User ID 0 (which is root).